cibere/rpu/extras/update-log.md

 - Fixed bug where default help cmd in cli would not show description if brief was an empty string
 - Fixed bug where pylance would yell at you when chunking
+- fixed bug with `get` erroring when you try to use what it finds

 ## 0.0.1